-- Successes and opportunities for improvement, - Known sites data collected by Zones and IMTs during the fire season that have not been posted to the official database.
+- Successes and opportunities for improvement, - Known sites data collected by Zones and IMTs during the fire season that have not been posted to the official Alaska Known Sites Database.

 4.2.3 FALL FIRE AFTER-ACTION REVIEW

 The AWFCG sponsors an annual interagency post-season review (usually the first week in October) to discuss issues and concerns and evaluate agencies' performance and achievements.
 AIWFMP elements that will be addressed include: